kunal-1320/Proxy-Switcher-Powershell/README.md

 Proxy Server 2: put your proxy (_It is just for an alternate proxy_) Alternative Proxy: Proxy Server 2 is set as the alternative proxy server, which is used if Proxy Server 1 is not available.

-View Output: The script will display messages indicating the actions it has taken, such as enabling/disabling the proxy or changing the proxy server.